Social Work

 5. Completion of a background check as a part of SOWK 2103.
 (Effective fall 2021)

-To apply for admission to the Upper Division students must:
+To apply for admission to the Upper Division, students must:

-1. Meet with your social work advisor to obtain the admissions packet and to verify successful completion of the lower division course of study.
+1. Meet with your social work advisor to obtain the admissions packet and verify successful completion of the lower division course of study.

 2. Complete the admissions application.